abhimanyu-jain/PRML_Solutions/README.md

 Note 1: For exercises identical to those in Mathematics for Machine Learning, I've referenced the solutions and avoided duplication.

 Note 2: I typically utilize results directly from the Matrix Cookbook, with specific references provided.

+## Contributing

+If you find any errors in the solutions or have suggestions for improvement, please feel free to submit a pull request.
+Your contributions are greatly appreciated!